-National Cycle Network routes 75, 78 and 94 can be found within Argyll and Bute, providing predominantly on-road cycle provision.
+National Cycle Network routes 75 and 78 can be found within the HITRANS area of Argyll and Bute, providing predominantly on-road cycle provision.
 However, on route 78 (The Caledonia Way) there are extensive traffic free sections which have been developed between Oban and Fort William, with ongoing efforts to extend the traffic free sections.